-After more than 50 hours of research and correspondence with our test users, we think the Asus Zenwatch 2 is the most affordable smartwatch on the market.
+After spending more than 25 hours of research and speaking with our test users, we think the Asus Zenwatch 2 is the one of the most affordable smartwatch on the market.
 Considering its price, it’s a great deal for a smartwatch to possess a strong build (it has an IP67 water and dust resistance rating equal to the iPhone), a decent design, and a number of features.
 It’s highly functional and is more likely to last for years to come.
+[Read more]

 Smartwatches, a.k.a wearables, are devices that function as a regular watch but with additional features such as a notification push system.
 Wearables now come handy with features such as push notifications, fitness apps, GPS, and other things.
 They are a burgeoning trend, with companies such as Apple, Samsung and Google releasing their own smartwatch products.
 A swarm of cheap smartwatches is also flooding the market.